semmalik/dnd-spellbook/README.md

 # Introduction

-A Simple Dungeons and Dragons spell saver app using the MVC Architecture and Google Auth
+A Simple Dungeons & Dragons Spellbook app using the 5th edition D&D API.
+Search for, and add spells to your personal spellbook.

 ---

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a full-stack, beginner level app created to understand MVC architecture.

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for beginners & intermediates with a little more experience, to help understand the various aspects of building a node app with some complex features.

 ---